America's Cup could move to Italy if Auckland not ready

 Dalton, who had already signalled his desire for a nationality clause, said each crew of 10-12 sailors must be contain at least 20 percent from the challenging country.

-The rest of the team must have established residency criteria, which Dalton said was determined by being resident in the country for 380 days between Sept.
+The rest of the team must have established residency criteria, which Dalton said was determined by living in the country for 380 days between Sept.
 1 2018 and Sept.
 1 2020.

 ”The most significant America’s Cup in my time was when Australia 2 beat Liberty in Newport, Rhode Island in 1983,“ Dalton added. ”It was country versus country.